Helping patients who have received Vaginal Mesh Implants

-The expert medical negligence team at Patient Claim Line are supporting patients who have suffered severe pain and discomfort as a result of negligent treatment using vaginal mesh implants.
+The expert medical negligence team at Patient Claim Line is supporting patients who have experienced severe pain and discomfort due to negligent treatment involving vaginal mesh implants.

-Vaginal mesh implants are widely used to treat conditions such as pelvic organ prolapse and urinary incontinence.
-The implants have been used as a surgical tool for many years.
-However, in some circumstances, it has been inserted incorrectly or used inappropriately causing permanent damage.
+Vaginal mesh implants are commonly used to treat pelvic organ prolapse and urinary incontinence, and they have been a surgical tool for many years.
+However, in some cases, these implants have been inserted incorrectly or used inappropriately, causing permanent damage.

-Some complications caused due negligent use of the vaginal mesh include urinary retention, bladder infections, pain during intercourse, bleeding and incontinence, to name a few.
-The consequences for women having to live with these symptoms can be devastating.
+Some of the complications linked to the negligent use of vaginal mesh include urinary retention, bladder infections, pain during intercourse, bleeding, and incontinence, among others.
+The impact of these symptoms on women’s lives can be devastating.

-In 2022, an independent review resulting in the decision to pause the use of vaginal mesh implants.
-However, it is estimated that more than 100,000 UK women have already had a mesh fitted.
+In 2022, an independent review led to the decision to pause the use of vaginal mesh implants.
+However, it is estimated that over 100,000 women in the UK have already had these devices implanted.

 Key allegations